TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 16/Proverbs 16.23.md

 ---

-The heart of the wise instructeth his mouth, And addeth learning to his lips.
+The heart of the wise instructs his mouth, and adds learning to his lips.